 Sysadmins require detailed system information to manage remote devices, including hardware, software, and user data.
 Serial numbers, hardware makes and models, storage details, app data, versioning information, applied policies, settings, and more are all data points you can expect an MDM platform to automatically access and store.

-It’s important to note that an MDM system doesn’t provide this level of detailed information on devices enrolled via BYOD or User Enrollment.
+It’s important to note that an MDM system doesn’t provide this level of detailed information on devices enrolled via BYOD or User Enrollment, so it shouldn't infringe on user privacy on a personal mobile device.
 Devices enrolled via these methods often provide access only to data granted to the device by the organization, such as authorized apps and corporate data.
 That means MDM solutions can’t access the employee’s personal data.

 The short answer is no; MDMs cannot track browsing history.
 The longer answer is still no, but with some things to consider.

 It may surprise some, but manufacturers take user privacy pretty seriously — at least more seriously than some social media platforms that shall not be named.

 Simply put, MDM platforms aren’t designed to track browsing history, and device manufacturers strive to protect user privacy.
 However, that doesn’t mean your IT department can’t find other means to collect this kind of data.

 It’s also important to remember that if you use your company’s network or VPN to access the web, it’s safe to assume they can track all the traffic that flows through their network.